 Planners are responsible for ensuring jobs have all the resources they need to be completed on time and on budget.
-They’re very task driven.
-Planners are heavy users of a CMMS and should demand that inventory and vendor records in the system be complete and well maintained.
-By the nature of their job they must be detail oriented.
+They’re very task-driven.
+Planners are heavy users of CMMS software and should demand that inventory and vendor records in the system be complete and well maintained.
+By the nature of their job, they must be detail-oriented.

-If planners don’t have too much of a planning workload, the can be solid CMMS owners.
-However, if they’re overloaded, they’ll often revert to stealing time from CMMS administration and focus on planning responsibilities.
-The results of bad planning shows up much faster than the results of incomplete and inaccurate data in a CMMS.
+If planners don’t have too much of a planning workload, they can be solid CMMS owners.
+However, if they’re overloaded, they’ll often revert to stealing time from CMMS administration and focusing on planning responsibilities.
+The results of bad planning show up much faster than the results of incomplete and inaccurate data in a CMMS system.

 The Inventory Control Manager

 Implementing a rigorous inventory control system in your maintenance department will typically provide you with a significant, and speedy, return on investment (ROI).
 Thousands of dollars are wasted by organizations annually due to poor inventory and purchasing controls.
-An inventory management module is built into most CMMS packages.
-Inventory management is typically the last module to be implemented, if implemented at all.
+An inventory management module is built into most CMMS software packages.
+Inventory management is typically the last module to be implemented – if implemented at all.
 Why?
 Primarily because organizations have not computed the cost-benefit ratio of investing in the personnel and processes to make it happen.
 Also, tight inventory control demands discipline and attention to detail.
-Getting the right person(s) with the necessary skills is mandatory—not unlike finding the necessary skills for owning a CMMS.
+Getting the right person(s) with the necessary skills is mandatory—not unlike finding the necessary skills for owning a CMMS software.

 Some would say this is the busiest person in the maintenance department.
 Maintenance secretaries are responsible for starting and completing every job.
 They receive requests for services and file paperwork from completed jobs.
-Why not do all that in your CMMS?
+Why not do all that in your CMMS software?
 Problems arise, though, because maintenance secretaries have so many other responsibilities.
 From part planner, to purchasing agent, to receiving clerk, to pickup and delivery specialist.
-From custodial staff, to maintenance information reporter, to person most responsible for keeping the department together.
+From custodial staff to maintenance information reporters, to the person most responsible for keeping the department together.
 Because most people in a maintenance department have no idea what the maintenance secretary does, they tend to think the secretary has an infinite ability to take on more duties and responsibilities.
 If they are good at their jobs, no one knows what they do!
 It just happens.

 It seems natural to assign the secretary CMMS ownership.
 Think twice before you do.
 The maintenance secretary is often not empowered with the authority to enforce the processes and procedures set up for the CMMS.
 The only way this works is if the HPIC empowers the maintenance secretary, and opens her daily schedule enough to manage the CMMS.

 There is another option, though—one worth seriously considering.
 Often it “pencils out” pretty easily.
 Add a staff position, or re-assign a staff member, to take on the job as his or her primary duty.
 When you build the job description for this new position you’ll find this position to be a high-level administrative or coordinator position—with significant authority.
 The beauty in hiring or reassigning someone is you get focus and accountability.
-As the CMMS comes up to speed your efficiency and effectiveness will increase.
-Your cost of maintenance will drop and your asset reliability will go up.
-It will be a good thing.
+As the CMMS system comes up to speed your efficiency and effectiveness will increase.
+Your maintenance cost will drop and your asset reliability will go up.
+CMMS implementation will be a good thing.